-I use holistic grading rubrics for major writing assignments in this course.
-Each rubric is tailored to the assignment, and all rubrics are posted in the course online.
+I use holistic grading rubrics for major writing assignments in this course, which students can view in Brightspace.

 Core Objectives for Communication:

 Courses in this category focus on developing ideas and expressing them clearly, considering the effect of the message, fostering understanding, and building the skills needed to communicate persuasively.
 Courses involve the command of oral, aural, written, and visual literacy skills that enable people to exchange messages appropriate to the subject, occasion, and audience.